For every compelling visual graphic out there, there is always someone who never gave up while designing that beautiful graphic you see.

 Yes!
 Very important!

-The beauty of a graphic design is mostly based on it colors, a graphic designer who doesn’t know how to combine colors is not so professional.
+The beauty of graphic design is mostly based on colors.
+A graphic designer who doesn’t know how to combine colors is not so professional.

 Before starting a design project, decide on a color theme and find a matching stock photo that goes along with it.